GeneCurationCoalition/gencc-website/docs/faq.md

 ## &nbsp;
 ## How do I cite/acknowledge the GenCC for database use?
 The GenCC data are available free of restriction under a CC0 1.0 Universal (CC0 1.0) Public Domain Dedication.
 The GenCC requests that you give attribution to GenCC and the contributing sources whenever possible and appropriate.
-The preprint of this manuscript is now available on medRxiv (https://www.medrxiv.org/content/10.1101/2022.01.03.21268593v1) and the accepted flagship manuscript will be online soon (estimated May 2022).
+The accepted Flagship manuscript is now available from Genetics in Medicine (https://www.gimjournal.org/article/S1098-3600(22)00746-8/fulltext).

 Example Attribution Statements: